I’m afraid of bees. 🐝

 Benefits of Raw Manuka Honey for Skincare

 If you want to read more about the science behind it, this post does a great job.
+The skincare benefits in a nutshell:

 This post contains affiliate links.